 buying a home Articles

-So, you’ve finally found your dream house.
+So, you’ve finally found your dream vacation house.
 Sure, it may need a little work — okay, a lot of work — but you’re confident it will all be worth it in the end.
 That is, until your home renovation projects start to go down the toilet (or worse, the toilet starts falling through the floor).
 Buying a vacation home?
 Here’s how to know if the property you’re considering is a great investment, or just a great way to empty your wallet.

 What does your ideal home look like?
 Is it a classic Victorian set far back from the road with stately elm trees shading the formal garden, or a brand-new split level in an up-and-coming housing development with a communal pool, tennis courts, and a playground for the kids?

 Whether you are buying or selling a home, your real estate agent will be your partner through one of the most significant transactions of your life.
 Finding the right agent should involve careful planning and research, but many of us just don’t know where to start.
 Here are 12 questions that will help you avoid the bad actors in your search for a great real estate agent.

 Purchasing a new home is a huge undertaking.
 Whether you’re a first-time homebuyer or you’ve navigated the waters before, the process can be overwhelming.
 But you don’t have to go it alone.
 A real estate agent—specifically a buyer’s agent—will help with every step of the of the homebuying process.